Turtle-Flambeau Flowage

 The Turtle-Flambeau Flowage is a 12942 acre lake in Iron County, Wisconsin.
 It has a maximum depth of 15 meters and is the seventh largest lake in the state of Wisconsin by surface area.
-The flowage is home to unique wetland patterns and plant species as well as several species of sport and game fish, including Musky, Panfish, Largemouth Bass, Smallmouth Bass, Northern Pike, Walleye and Sturgeon.
-The lake's water clarity is low, but can vary in different locations in the lake.
+The flowage is home to unique wetland patterns and plant species as well as several species of sport and game fish, including musky, panfish, largemouth bass, smallmouth bass, northern pike, walleye and sturgeon.
+The lake's water clarity is low, but can vary in different locations.
 Fishing, camping, boating, and hunting are popular activities on the flowage, and Ojibwe people traditionally harvest fish and game on the lake.
 Environmental concerns on the flowage include mercury contamination, algal blooms, and several types of invasive species.

 Origins and history

 The region which became the Turtle-Flambeau Flowage was originally a mix of forest, glades, kettle lakes, and rivers.
 The area was originally part of the drainage system for the Flambeau River.

 The Turtle-Flambeau Flowage was created in 1926 when the Chippewa and Flambeau Improvement Company built a dam on the Flambeau River downstream from its confluence with the Turtle River.
 The dam flooded 16 natural lakes and formed an impoundment of approximately 14000 acre.

 The flowage was constructed as a reservoir to augment river flows and sustain hydroelectric plants operated downstream by electric utilities and paper mills.
 The dam also provided flood protection and created a unique recreational resource.